 The fair value of floating rate placements and overnight deposits is their carrying amount.
-The estimated fair value of floating interest bearing deposits is based on discounted cash flows using prevailing money-market interest rates for debts with similar credit risk and similar maturity date.
+The estimated fair value of floating interest bearing deposits is

 Fair values of financial instruments

 The following table provides the fair value measurement hierarchy of the assets and liabilities.